 Tahoe is an incredible destination for families and one of the best winter destinations in California.
-Northstar Ski Resort is definitely one of our favorite places to stay when we visit.
+Northstar Ski Resort is definitely one of our favorite places to stay when we visit Lake Tahoe.
 Tons of snow, easy access from three large airports, amazing ski school, and tons of kid-friendly things to do and places to eat right there at Northstar Village.
 It is truly a gem of a resort for families.

 The ULTIMATE Guide to Northstar Ski Resort

 Take a Peek at Our Recent Stay at Northstar!!
 We’d love if you could give us a Thumbs Up on YouTube 🙂

 Lake Tahoe is located on the border of California and Nevada and is easily accessible by three major airports- Reno (30 minutes away), Sacramento (2 hours away), and San Francisco.

 Tahoe sees a large number of visitors every year who drive in.
 I-80 is a route that is snow plowed and usually very easy to drive unless you happen to come up during a big blizzard.
 Or, you can take the scenic route and hop on a train.
 Amtrak stops in Truckee which is just North of Lake Tahoe so that route is also available.
 (Check out why we LOVE Traveling with Amtrak here).

 Once you arrive at Northstar you won’t need your car.
 That is because Northstar Ski Resort has a wonderful shuttle system that picks you up and takes you to the Village all day long.
 And, everything you need is located at the Village from the ski lift to the restaurants, ice skating, even a movie theater.
 This was excellent news for our SoCal native family who has very little experience driving in rough weather conditions.
 It took a lot of pressure off, not having to think about driving in the snow during our stay.